chrisparsons83/FFDiscordClub/rules.md

 ## 5. League Hierarchy

-5.1  The FFDiscord Leagues are distributed into two "divisions": the Premier Division, and Division One.
+5.1.
+The FFDiscord Leagues are distributed into two "divisions": the Premier Division, and Division One.
 The Premier Division consists of a single 12-person league.
 Division One consists of multiple 12-person leagues, and can vary in quantity of leagues from season to season.

+5.2.
+At the beginning of each season, all eligible players that are not within the Premier Division will be played into one of the leagues within Division One.
+Placement in those leagues is done by random draw.

-5.2  Players only play against opponents within his or her league.
+5.3.
+Players only play against opponents within his or her league.

-5.3  There is only one champion per league (i.e. no ties or co-champions).
+5.4.
+There is only one champion per league (i.e. no ties or co-champions).

 ## 6. Promotion/Relegation